Last Updated on

 The ROXANT Grip Scope (Pocket Telescope) is one of the smallest handheld telescopes on our list, but you shouldn’t count it out just yet.
 At 5.5 inches long and two inches in diameter, it’s small enough to put in a pocket or slip into just about any bag for transportation.
 The no-slip grip is useful when it’s wet outside, and also generally makes it harder to drop this telescope by accident.
 The adjustable eyecup allows you to use the telescope with or without glasses, or to adjust the scope to your preferred level of eye relief.

 One of the reasons we really love this handheld telescope is its great price.
 You can get it for about half of what you’d pay for the top options on our list.
 If you’re looking for a great deal, look no further than this model.
 While we’d like to rank it higher, we can’t, since it only has 6x magnification.
 While that’s enough for some activities, it won’t be enough to satisfy all users.
-Still, for the price, this telescope is an incredible deal that few people should skip.
+Still, for the price, this is the best handheld telescope and is an incredible deal that few people should skip.

 If you want a traditional telescope that will add a sense of authenticity to your explorations, the NAUTICALMART Brass Nautical Antique Spyglass Telescope may be the handheld telescope for you.
 This is easily the best spyglass telescope on the market, and that fact just begins with its great, traditional look.
 This telescope really works and provides up to 10x magnification, which is more than enough for most kinds of visual examination.
 It also comes with an adjustable sunshade, originally designed to cut out the sun’s reflection in the water on the high seas.